Mexican airport reopens after volcano activity

 The airport closed earlier on Thursday after increased activity from the Popocatepetl volcano, which dumped ash on runways.

-Mexico last month raised the alert level for the volcano Popocatepetl, 50 miles (80 km) southeast of Mexico City, after it began pumping out red-hot fragments of rock and ash.
+Mexico last month raised the alert level for the volcano Popocatepetl, 50 miles southeast of Mexico City, after it began pumping out red-hot fragments of rock and ash.

-The country has been closely monitoring the 17,900-foot (5,450-metre) volcano, which has prompted school classes in nearby villages to be suspended on days of higher activity.
+The country has been closely monitoring the 17,900-foot (5,450-meter) volcano, which has prompted school classes in nearby villages to be suspended on days of higher activity.

 The airport in Puebla also closed for several hours late on Tuesday due to the concentration of ash billowing out of Popocatepetl.
 German carmaker Volkswagen’s Mexican operations are based in Puebla.